 Together they come, and when one sits alone with you at your board, remember that the other is asleep upon your bed.

 Verily you are suspended like scales between your sorrow and your joy.

 Only when you are empty are you at standstill and balanced.

 When the treasure-keeper lifts you to weigh his gold and his silver, needs must your joy or your sorrow rise or fall.

-So, for the time being, sorrow, grief and tears fill many moments of many hours of many days.
-Joy will return.
+So, it was time for sorrow, grief and tears to fill many moments of many hours of many days.
+Joy would return.
 It always does if you let it.
 Grieving is a natural process and the rainbow bridge poem helps.

 I've been lucky.
 I've been blessed by the love of family,

 friends, dogs, cats, ferrets and I even have a sneaky suspicion about a